Lama-Alsaif/Running-and-improving-Arabic-OCR-baseline/README.md

 then open it up with your favorite editor and go to ```src/main.py``` and change the location of ```pytesseract.pytesseract.tesseract_cmd ``` variable to the location you have installed tessaract OCR in
-(if you are a windows user and keep it in its default location you can skip this step)
+(if you are a windows user and kept it in its default location you can skip this step)

-when you are done with this step I would recommend creating a venv environment by going to the repository path and opening up the terminal and typing
+when you are done with this step I would recommend creating a venv environment by going to the repository path and opening up the terminal type

 ```
 python -m venv env
 ```
-this creates a env folder where the new environment will be stored
+this creates an env folder where the new environment will be stored

 then type